Decision-Aware Predictions for Right-Hand Side Parameters in Linear Programs: Numerical Experiments

 \subsection{Synthetic Data Experiment}

-All instances of the sythetically generated C-LP problem \eqref{prob:downstream} have five decision variables ($n = 5$), seven constraints ($m = 7$), and three contextual features ($d = 3$).
-We vary the training dataset size $N \in \{250, 500, 750, 1000\}$ and conduct $50$ replications, where each replication involves a C-LP instance with independently generated cost vector $\bs{c}$ and constraint matrix $\bs{A}$, ground truth matrix $\bs{W}^\star$, and validation set $\set{V}$ of size $|\set{V}| = 250$.
-Note that we remove datapoints $(\bs{\obs}_i, \bs{b}_i)$ (resp. $(\bs{\obs}_i^v, \bs{b}_i^v)$) for which the C-LP \eqref{prob:downstream} does not have a finite optimal cost, and thus we might train (resp. validate) on less than $N$ (resp.
-250) data points.
-We fix the largest training dataset size $N = 1000$ and perform hyperparameter tuning separately for each experiment replication.
-For more details regarding the data-generation process and hyperparameter tuning, we refer the reader to Appendix \S\ref{sec:details_and_additional_results_synthetic_data_experiment}.
+All instances of the synthetically generated C-LP problem \eqref{prob:downstream} have five decision variables ($n = 5$), seven constraints ($m = 7$), and three contextual features ($d = 3$). {In particular, we fix a cost vector $\bs{c} \in \RR^5$, a constraint matrix $\bs{A} \in \RR^{7 \times 5}$, and a ground truth matrix $\bs{W} \in \RR^{7 \times 3}$.} We vary the training dataset size $N \in \{250, 500, 750, 1000\}$ and conduct $50$ replications, where each replication involves a C-LP instance with {an independently generated training sample $\{(\bs{\obs}_i, \bs{b}_i)\}$ of size $1000$ and validation sample $\{(\bs{\obs}_i^v, \bs{b}_i^v)\}$ of size 250}.
+We perform hyperparameter tuning separately for each {training dataset size $N$}.
+For more details regarding the data-generation process and hyperparameter tuning, we refer the reader to Appendix \S\ref{app:details_and_additional_results_synthetic_data_experiment}.

 In Table \ref{tab:percent_feas_true_soln_synthetic}, we report the results regarding the feasibility metric for the prediction models.
 We present these results as the percentage of the validation dataset where the true optimal solution $\bs{x}_i^\star$ resides in the feasible region of the predicted problem associated with the right-hand side generated using a specific training model.